All you need to know about obtaining insurance for antique cars, classic cars, collector cars, custom cars, exotic cars, luxury cars, and kit cars.

 Are you an honest-to-goodness collector of so-called classic cars?
 If so, it should put a grin on your face to hear that a lot of insurance companies that cater to this market will charge you the same low amount for liability coverage regardless of how many vintage autos you may own.

-As great as classic auto insurance can be for people who own vintage, exotic, or collector vehicles, there are some limitations, restrictions, and other “issues” to be aware of and to consider before you shake an agent’s hand and sign on the proverbial dotted line.
+Classic auto insurance can be for people who own vintage, exotic, or collector vehicles.
+But there are some limitations, restrictions, and other “issues” to be aware of.

 Just because a specific insurance provider is open to writing specialized policies for, say, antique or vintage cars, that doesn’t mean it’s open to writing them for kit cars, muscle cars, or race cars.